Natalie Wood: Death

 Davern had previously stated that Wood and Wagner argued that evening, which Wagner denied at the time.
 In his memoir Pieces of My Heart, Wagner admitted that he had an argument with Wood before she disappeared.
 The autopsy found that Wood's blood alcohol content was 0.14% and that there were traces of a motion-sickness pill and a painkiller in her bloodstream, both of which increase the effects of alcohol.

-Los Angeles County coroner Thomas Noguchi ruled the cause of her death to be accidental drowning and hypothermia.
+The Los Angeles County coroner Thomas Noguchi ruled the cause of her death to be accidental drowning and hypothermia.
 According to Noguchi, Wood had been drinking and she may have slipped while trying to re-board the dinghy.
 Her sister Lana expressed doubts, alleging that Wood could not swim and had been "terrified" of water all her life, and that she would never have left the yacht on her own by dinghy.
 Two witnesses who were on a nearby boat stated that they had heard a woman scream for help during the night.

-Wood was buried in Westwood Village Memorial Park Cemetery in Los Angeles.
-Representatives of international media, photographers, and members of the public tried to attend her funeral, but all were required to remain outside the cemetery walls.
-Among the celebrities were Frank Sinatra, Elizabeth Taylor, Fred Astaire, Rock Hudson, David Niven, Gregory Peck, Gene Kelly, Elia Kazan, and Laurence Olivier.
-Olivier flew in from London in order to attend the service.
+On December 2, Wood was buried at Westwood Village Memorial Park Cemetery in Los Angeles.
+Three days later, a coroner's office spokesman pronounced the case closed.

-The case was reopened in November 2011 after Davern publicly stated that he had lied to police during the initial investigation and that Wood and Wagner had an argument that evening.
+In November 2011, the case was reopened after Davern publicly stated that he had lied to police during the initial investigation and that Wood and Wagner had had an argument that evening.
 He alleged that Wood had been flirting with Walken, that Wagner was jealous and enraged, and that Wagner had prevented Davern from turning on the search lights and notifying authorities after Wood's disappearance.
 Davern alleged that Wagner was responsible for her death.
-Walken hired a lawyer, cooperated with the investigation, and was not considered a suspect by authorities.
+Wood's sister, Lana Wood, speaking to CBS News, said that Davern called her over a decade after the incident to explain the events, though she did not know why, as he was "not a close friend."